Attach Multiple Volumes to Tiers

 UI Configuration Options

-When modelling an application, the default volume size is prepopulated in the Size field if the minimum size of the storage type selected is less than default volume size for the modeled application.
-By default, all services do not have any persistent volume disk attached out-of-the box.
+When modeling an application, the default volume size is pre-populated in the Size field if the minimum size of the storage type selected is less than the default volume size for the modeled application.
+By default, all services do not have any persistent volume disk attached out-of-the-box.
 If required, you can change the default volume size at this point

-The following table describes how the default volume size is prepupulated.
+The following table describes how the default volume size is pre-populated.

 The following screenshot shows storage type selection for AWS.